 Strozzapreti

-Hand-rolled pasta is abundant among Emilia-Romagna foods, but Romagna has a few specialties all its own, the most well-known of which is the spiraled strozzapreti pasta.
+Hand-rolled pasta is abundant among Emilia-Romagna foods, but Romagna has a few specialties, the most well-known of which is the spiraled strozzapreti pasta.
 Made with a less eggy dough than the typical popular Italian dish, strozzapreti pasta are rolled between the palms, creating twisted curls that grab sauce.

 Formaggio di Fossa